Marco Pavone

 World models are frameworks that learn the internal representation of the world and are able to predict its future states.
 World modeling is not a new concept, however, in recent years due to significant improvement in computational power and abundance of available data, building effective world models is becoming a reality.
 World models are universally regarded as the next frontier in AI and a path to achieving human-level intelligence.

 We invite original research contributions on world modeling and embodied AI, aligned with any of the topics of interest of the workshop.
-The submitted work is limited to 14 pages (excluding references) and should follow the official ECCV'26 guidelines.
+We accept both archival (between 8-14 pages long excluding references) and non-archival (limited to 7 pages excluding references).
+The submitted works should follow the official ECCV'26 guidelines.
 The submissions are evaluated based on the novelty, relevance to the workshop topics, and significance.
-The accepted papers will be included in ECCV workshop proceedings.
+The accepted archival papers will be included in the ECCV workshop proceedings.

 TU Delft